mschmulen/connecting-sencha-extjs-node/README.md

 ##Next Steps

-Bind the application to MongoDB, Oracle or any of the out of the box LoopBack supported data stores by modifying the XXXX.
+Bind the application to MongoDB, Oracle or any of the out of the box LoopBack supported data stores by modifying the data store file.

 Thanks for your time !